merenlab/merenlab.org/data/micr-obs-future/index.md

 We will use `CheckM` to evaluate the completeness and contamination of the isolate genomes.
 Since they are isolate genomes, we expect them to be of quite high completeness and low contamination.

 {:.notice}
-There is also an option to include CheckM in the dRep step that is following, however, that does not seem to work for everyone, so we will do it separately.
+There is also an option to include CheckM in the dRep step that is following, however, that does not seem to work for everyone, so we are doing it separately.

 <div class="extra-info" markdown="1">